AdamRamberg/next-tvmaze/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## TODO 👷
+- [ ] Better error handling in API calls.
+- [ ] Clean up API usage.
+API-route (`GET(request: Request)`) is actually currently not used.
 - [ ] Add unit testing with Jest and React Testing Library.
 - [ ] Skeleton component as fallback for `<Suspense />` in search page.
-- [ ] Better fetch status and error handling in show page.
+- [ ] Better visualization of errors and slow connection in show page.
 - [ ] Adding offline indicator using `Navigator: onLine property`.
-- [ ] Implement dark mode.
+- [ ] Implement light / dark mode.
-- [ ] Handle 404 error in API call instead of in React component.